-All motherboards have different type of fan headers that serve different purposes.
-The two most common fan headers that people confuse between are System and CPU Fan Headers.
-Which begs the question: what is the difference between System Fan and CPU fan?
+All motherboards have different types of fan headers that serve other purposes.
+The two most common fan headers that people confuse are System and CPU Fan Headers.
+Which begs the question: what is the difference between a system fan and a CPU fan?

-Basically, the fundamental difference between the System and the CPU fans is that the former is used for PC case/chassis ventilation where as the latter is used for the CPU cooling.
+The fundamental difference between the system and the CPU fans is that the former is used for PC case/chassis ventilation, whereas the latter is used for CPU cooling.

-Knowing the difference between the two is essential for installing ventilation for your desktop PC correctly.
+Knowing the difference between the two is essential for correctly installing ventilation for your desktop PC.

-In this article I will explore the difference between System Fan and the CPU Fan in details by particularly looking at their headers on the motherboard.
+In this article, I will explore the difference between the system and CPU fans in detail by looking at their headers on the motherboard.

 What is a Header on a Motherboard?

-First things first, let us get the technical jargon out of the way.
-A header is basically another name for a connector on a motherboard.
+First, let us get the technical jargon out of the way.
+A header is another name for a connector on a motherboard.